-Nutrient Optimiser is our super tool to guide your food and meal choices on your journey of Nutritional Optimisation.
+Nutrient Optimiser is our super-nifty tool that guides your food and meal choices through your journey to Nutritional Optimisation.

 Nutrient Optimiser uses your food tracking, blood sugar, and weight data to recommend optimal food and meal choices for you.

 We’ve built a LOT of features into Nutrient Optimiser that you won’t find anywhere else.

 We know you’ll love it once you start to use it!
 However, the best way to understand what it does is to start using it in the Macros Masterclass.

 Once you’ve joined the Macros Masterclass, you’ll get a unique code that unlocks the entire platform.

 How Do I Set Nutrient Optimiser up on My Phone?

 Nutrient Optimiser is a web-based program.
 However, it looks and feels like an app when you add it to your phone’s home screen, so you can quickly add your data on the run.